trivikverma/spatial-data-science/assessment/final-project.md

 ## Milestones (to keep track of your work)

 ### 1. Group Creation and Project Selection
 Form groups of 4 students each.
 Each student needs to be part of a group.
 If you are going to drop the course, don't sign up for the final project as that may delay the progress of other students.
+If you have seen this message, send me a meme about spatial data science, social justice, or any other topics covered in the course.
+The best submission will win a prize at the end of the course.

 **Some suggestions for creating effective groups,**